Takano no Niigasa

 Takano no Niigasa (高野 新笠) was a concubine of Emperor Kōnin of Japan and the mother of Emperor Kanmu.

-Her full name was Takano no Asomi Niigasa.
+Her full name was Takano no Asomi Niigasa (高野朝臣 新笠).

 Life

-Niigasa was a daughter of Yamato no Ototsugu (和乙継).
-She became a concubine of Prince Shirakabe (白壁王), grandson of Emperor Tenji, and bore Prince Yamabe (山部王) in 737 and Prince Sawara (早良王) in 750.
-Prince Shirakabe was married to Princess Inoe (井上内親王), a daughter of Emperor Shōmu (聖武天皇) in 744.
+Niigasa was a daughter of Yamato no Ototsugu (和乙継) who was a descendant of Prince Junda (c.
+480–513).
+Prince Junda, the second son of King Muryeong of Baekje, was born in Japan and eventually became the ancestor of later known to be Yamato clan.
+Her mother was known to be Haji no Sukune Maimo (土師宿禰 真妹), whose surname is later, also known be Oe no Asomi (大枝朝臣).
+She became a concubine of Prince Shirakabe, grandson of Emperor Tenji, and bore Prince Yamabe in 737 and Prince Sawara in 750.
+Prince Shirakabe was married to Princess Inoe, a daughter of Emperor Shōmu in 744.
 When Empress Kōken died in 770, Shirakabe was appointed her successor and acceded to the throne as Emperor Kōnin.
 Princess Inoe and her son, Prince Osabe, were nominated as the Empress and the crown prince respectively, because of her noble birth.

 The sons of Niigasa had not been considered to be successors until 772, when the Empress (Inoe) was suddenly stripped of her rank following accusations that she had cursed the Emperor.
 The crown prince, her son, was also disinherited.
 They were dead two years later.
 Subsequently, Niigasa's son Prince Yamabe was appointed as the crown prince and acceded to the throne as Emperor Kanmu.